-- the date, time and venue of the meeting with the timekeeper; - the date, time and venue of the meeting regarding the fire-fighting equipment and procedure; - the date, time and venue of the meeting with the medical officer; - the date and time of the first track inspection; - the date and time of the first attempt.
+- 1. The official schedule mentioning amongst others: - The date, time and venue of the meeting with the Official Timekeeper; - The date, time and venue of the meeting regarding the fire-fighting equipment and procedure; - The date, time and venue of the meeting with the Medical Officer; - The date and time of the first Track Inspection; - The date and time of the first attempt.

-1.16 OFFICIALS
+1.13.
+OFFICIALS